 HOPPET: Higher Order Perturbative Parton Evolution Toolkit

 HOPPET is a Fortran 95 package for carrying out QCD DGLAP evolution and other common manipulations of parton distribution functions (PDFs).
-It has been developed by Gavin Salam on an occasional basis since 2001 and Juan Rojo joined the team in 2007.
+It has been developed by Gavin Salam on an occasional basis since 2001 with contributions from Juan Rojo, Frédéric Dreyer and Alexander Karlberg.

 PDFs are represented on a grid in x-space so as to avoid limitations on the functional form of input distributions.
 Good speed and accuracy are obtained through the representation of splitting functions in terms of their convolution with a set of piecewise polynomial basis functions, and Runge-Kutta techniques are used for the evolution in Q.

 Unpolarised PDF evolution is provided in the MSbar scheme to NNLO in the coupling, including heavy-quark thresholds.
 Polarised PDF evolution is provided to NLO.
 The code is structured so as to provide simple access to the objects representing splitting functions and PDFs, making it possible for a user to extend the facilities already provided.